dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 ## April: New Job

+After seven wonderful years at Inviqa I had decided to move on, and I secured a new job at the end of 2022, but was happy to work through my notice period and hand-over the project I was leading.
+It was hard to leave a company that has been such a formative part of my life.

 I started my new job on the 27th of March.
 It was exciting, and I dived into the new role, trying to understand what the role was.
 I was one of two Staff Engineers.
 I started by working with squads on tickets before looking at the